Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "...You know I’ve never felt like—"

 "You don’t have to, babe.
 You always have been."
 She gave him a little air-smooch, then a tilt of the head that said *‘go.’* She was okay.
-A gun to hand, her kids safely in bed behind her…that was all Allison really needed to be okay with the world.
+A gun to hand, her kids safely in bed behind her... that was all Allison really needed to be okay with the world.

 He kind of envied her, there.

 Xiù had different needs, and different strategies.
 He found her—also armored and armed, because that was a deathworlder’s lot, here in this bunker—surrounded by young children and gaoian cubs and telling them all a story.
 All they needed was a smile.
 Julian would *never* interrupt something as sacred as storytime.

-She was okay too…and that was all *he* needed.
+She was okay too... and that was all *he* needed.

 Back to his Marines and staff.
-Lots of glad-handing along the way. *Lots* of earnest praise and thanks from ambassadors the galaxy over…he managed.
-It wasn’t like he’d done anything to earn that just yet…and hopefully, he *wouldn’t.*
+Lots of glad-handing along the way. *Lots* of earnest praise and thanks from ambassadors the galaxy over... he managed.
+It wasn’t like he’d done anything to earn that just yet... and hopefully, he *wouldn’t.*

 His Marines at least understood.
 They weren’t exactly *happy* to be there, but they had the same kind of bravado he’d come to know from the ten’gewek and the operators in his orbit.
 The kind of nervous self-psyching everyone did before the shit hit the fan.

 They seemed to ease up when he arrived.
-Again…didn’t quite know how to process that.
+Again... didn’t quite know how to process that.

 There was a lot he didn’t know how to do.
 But he’d do it anyway.